1977–78 New England Whalers season

 The 1977–78 New England Whalers season was the Whalers' sixth season of operation in the World Hockey Association (WHA).
 This season saw the debut of Gordie Howe and his sons with the Whalers' franchise.
+On December 7, 1977, playing against the Birmingham Bulls at BJCC Coliseum in the first period, Howe became the first player to score 1,000 professional goals, doing so off goaltender John Garrett at 1:36 in the first period off assists by John McKenzie and Mike Antonovich.

 On the early morning of January 18, 1978, the roof at the Hartford Civic Center collapsed.
 The team played their remaining home games at Springfield Civic Center in Springfield, Massachusetts.

-The trio helped the Whalers advance to the Avco Cup final, where they were defeated by the Winnipeg Jets.
+The Howe trio helped the Whalers advance to the Avco Cup Finals, where they were defeated by the Winnipeg Jets.